 Your team can assist the bookstore team to reach a wider audience, recruit additional volunteers and subsidize or promote specific programs.

-- Ask the bookstore team for permission to hold small ministry meetings or book studies in the bookstore, if the store can accommodate it.
+- Ask the bookstore team for permission to hold small meetings or book studies in the bookstore, if the store can accommodate it.
 This brings potential customers into the bookstore and takes advantage of the pleasant atmosphere of icons and liturgical items.

 - Recruit additional volunteers for reading and reviewing books.